Dr. Watson: Fictional character biography

 In A Study in Scarlet, Watson is the narrator.
 He states that he had studied at St Bartholomew's Hospital in London, receiving his medical degree from the University of London in 1878 with further training at Netley as an assistant surgeon in the British Army.
 (In Doyle's short pastiche "The Field Bazaar", Watson is described as having received his Bachelor of Medicine from Doyle's alma mater, Edinburgh University; this would probably have been in 1874.)
 He was sent to India with the 5th (Northumberland Fusiliers) Regiment of Foot before being attached to the 66th (Berkshire) Regiment of Foot.
 Watson saw service in the Second Anglo-Afghan War and was wounded at the Battle of Maiwand by a jezail bullet, (Note: Also known as a Jazail, Jazair, or Janjal, a Jezail was a very large flintlock or matchlock musket, with a barrel up to 8 ft long.
 They often fired a .50 or .75-inch calibre bullet weighing up to 2 oz.see Butalia (1998), p.
 52. They were accurate at long range and often used as a sniper's weapon in warfare.
 Watson's wound was contradictorily located in his leg and his shoulder, depending on the story.) suffered enteric fever and was sent back to England on the troopship HMS Orontes following his recovery.
-With his health ruined, he was then given a daily pension of 11 shillings and 6 pence (Note: A daily pension of 11 s 6 d is around £ daily in money, when adjusted for inflation.
+With his health ruined, Watson was then awarded a daily pension of 11 shillings and 6 pence (Note: A daily pension of 11 s 6 d is around £ daily in money, when adjusted for inflation.
 This daily amount was roughly equivalent to an agricultural labourer's weekly wage at the time, according to "British Labour Statistics: Historical Abstracts, 1886–1968" (1981), cited in "Average Weekly Cash Wages paid to Ordinary Agricultural Labourers" at Relative Value of Sums of Money.) for nine months.

 In 1881, Watson is introduced by his friend Stamford to Holmes, who is looking for someone to share rent in rooms in 221B Baker Street.
 Concluding that they are compatible, they subsequently move in.
 When Watson notices multiple eccentric guests frequenting the rooms, Holmes reveals that he is a "consulting detective" and that the guests are his clients.